Influence of a keV sterile neutrino on neutrino-less double beta decay -- how things changed in the recent years: The effective mass

 However, our information on the mixing angle has changed considerably within the recent years.
 We have depicted the evolution using several example bounds in Fig.~\ref{fig:bounds}.
 In the upper left panel, the ``old'' observational bounds are depicted by the CDFS bound (green) and the XMM-Newton observations~\cite{Boyarsky:2006fg} of the Large Magellanic Cloud (LMC; purple), which goes down to slightly lower masses than CDFS.\footnote{Note that already in 2008, there has been a seemingly even stronger bound for very low masses originating from the Suzaku observations of Ursa Minor~\cite{Loewenstein:2008yi}.
 For larger masses, this data is included in the CDFS-fit~\cite{Canetti:2012vf,Canetti:2012kh}, but in particular for the small mass region the resulting bound seems to be stronger than the LMC limit~\cite{Boyarsky:2006fg}.
-However, it is highly non-trivial to compare the different data sets among themselves, as discussed explicitly in Sec.~3 of Ref.~\cite{Loewenstein:2008yi}, and there could be different scientific opinions on which limits to take into account, or not.
-We have, therefore, decided not to include the Suzaku bound in our OLD scenario, in order to take on a conservative approach to the old limits.
+However, it is highly non-trivial to compare the different data sets, as discussed in Sec.~3 of Ref.~\cite{Loewenstein:2008yi}, and there could be different scientific opinions on which limits to take into account, or not.
+We have, therefore, decided \emph{not} to include the Suzaku bound in our OLD scenario, in order to take on a conservative approach to the old limits.
 If the reader would like to recover the results including the Suzaku-limit, the bound would be very close to our scenario ``NEW restrictive'' to be discussed in the following, and its effect is therefore to some extent implicitly included in our plots.} In 2011, there had been new bounds by the results from the Chandra satellite~\cite{Watson:2011dw}, both for Nearby Sources (gray) and for the Andromeda galaxy (red).
 In addition, in 2012 this was extended by the bounds obtained by XMM-Newton from the observation of Willman~I~\cite{Loewenstein:2012px} (orange).
+Note that all the bounds shown in Fig.~\ref{fig:bounds} are at 99\% C.L.
+In particular, the bounds from Chandra satellite~\cite{Watson:2011dw}, both for Nearby Sources and Andromeda, have been rescaled from 95\% to 99\% and the bounds from XMM-Newton (LMC)~\cite{ Boyarsky:2006fg} and CDFS~\cite{Canetti:2012vf,Canetti:2012kh} have been rescaled from $3\sigma$ to 99\%.
+In addition, we have rescaled the CDFS bounds to be consistent with the estimated DM mass used by the other bounds, in particular the one by Chandra~\cite{Watson:2011dw}.
+Thus, the CDFS bounds reported in our figure are a factor two stronger than the one of Refs.~\cite{Canetti:2012vf,Canetti:2012kh}.\footnote{This bound had been artificially weakend by the same factor in Refs.~\cite{Canetti:2012vf,Canetti:2012kh} to account for possible uncertainties.}